mduflot/mduflot/README.md

 # Hi, I'm Maxime 👋

-I'm a French student, currently in 4th year Game Programming at Rubika.
+I'm a French student, currently in 5th year Game Programming at Rubika.

+- 💡 I'm aiming for a general game programmer profile since I like to touch and improve myself in all branches of video game development.
+- 🎮 I like to stay informed of the latest games released as well as to try them, both AAA and independent games.

 ---